openregister/notifiable-animal-disease-data/README.md

 # Notifiable animal disease data

-Data for the prototype [notifiable-animal-disease register](http://notifiable-animal-disease.openregister.org), a list of notifiable animal diseases in Great Britain.
+Data for the alpha [notifiable-animal-disease register](http://notifiable-animal-disease.openregister.org), a list of notifiable animal diseases in Great Britain.